 If someone asked you what a safe haven for wildlife might look like, would you picture a nature reserve?
 A huge expanse of protected green belt?
 Or maybe even an enclosure that cares for animals that aren’t able to fend for themselves?
 These are all locations that focus on protecting and promoting local wildlife.
-But did you ever think that your garden could be a safe haven too?
-Here is How to Create a Wildlife Friendly Garden:
+But did you ever think that your own garden could be a safe haven too?
+Here are our tips on how you can create a wildlife friendly garden at home:

 There’s a lot you can do to encourage animals and birds to visit and reside in your garden.
-Here are some tips for making your garden wildlife-friendly:
+Here are some tips for making a wildlife friendly garden:

 Many of us use chemical pesticides in our garden in a bid to rid ourselves of the little bugs that eat our plants: aphids, mealybugs and slugs are renowned for chomping their way through vegetable patches and ruining flowers, but they actually play an important role in your garden.